Research-Division/policy-rules-database/tests/README.md

 To test the functions:

-1. run the script named applyBenefitsCalculator.R found inside the tests folder.
-2. run the script named run_test.R
+1. Run the script named run_test.R